BasicComputation/x64-lecture/B08 - Input and output of text.md

 EOF is a negative value, so eax will have that value. <br>
 "error indicator" is, as I understand it, a variable for the C library that is set to signal a error has occured, <br>
 it resides in a data segment belonging to the DLL.

+## Debugging tips
+When you get to a call to a function, you can press F10 (step over) to execute the whole function at once. <br>

+When stepping into (F11) a call to a DLL function, you get some message saying that for example "ucrtbase.pdb not included". <br>
+This means there is no source code avialable.
+To see where the execution is halted, goto menu->Windows select Disassembly. <br>

+Also when a call to a function occure, the debugger keep track of which function it currently in, and where it came from. <br>
+Goto menu->Windows select "Call Stack".
+In the call stack window you see list of calls, the one at top is the current. <br>
+You will see in the list the name of program or DLL for each call, along with current address or the address after a call. <br>
+In the list you can double click at one of the calls to get back.
+In disassembly window you can insert breakpoints aswell. <br>

 ## Getting input
 In this example I will use the C library function "gets" to get a string of characters. <br>